hackclub/kicad-wakatime/README.md

 The code in the main branch should be considered unstable, as some features may still be in progress between releases.

-Issues: When using hierarchy sheets, kicad-wakatime will create a project for each sheet.
-Just select all the projects in SoM.

 ## Usage

 Open `kicad-wakatime` and `kicad`.
 Click on "settings" in kicad wakatime and enter your API key.
 (Should be auto-filled if you have already installed hackatime)